OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 #### Pre-requisites
 - A Raspberry Pi, with a recent `RasPi OS` installed on it
     - The Raspberry Pi Zero and A might be a bit weak to compile all the code (possible though, but you'd need to go under the hood).
 Models B would be preferred.
-    - A network access is required to download and compile the code.
+    - An Internet access is required to download and compile the code.
 Not necessary after that step.
 - `git`, already installed on your Raspberry Pi
 - `java`, already installed on your Raspberry Pi
     - You will need at least `Java 8`, verify your java version with typing `java -version` in a terminal.